openhab/openhab1-addons/bundles/binding/org.openhab.binding.digitalstrom/README.md

 ### digitalSTROM server certificate

-DigitalSTROM JSON service interface is limited to HTTPS protocol.
+The digitalSTROM JSON service interface is limited to the https protocol.
-For security reason, we need to create a self signed cetificate with correct given hostname.
-To do so, follow these steps:
+For security reasons, creating a self signed cetificate with correct given hostname is requird.
+Follow these steps:

 1. openssl genrsa -out privkey.pem 1024

-    2. chmod 400 privkey.pem
+1. chmod 400 privkey.pem

-    3. openssl req -new -key privkey.pem -out certreq.csr
+1. openssl req -new -key privkey.pem -out certreq.csr

     Enter your details: